DarrielleEvans/deployment8/README.md

 #### Building Docker Images for Frontend and Backend Layers
 For this deployment, we create Docker images for both the frontend and backend layers.
-This approach will create a microservices architecture, essentailly linking the backend layer to the frontend later.
+This approach will create a microservices architecture, essentially linking the backend layer to the frontend later.
 Those images will alter be deployed on Amazon ECS.
 - Frontend Dockerfile:
 ```
 FROM node:10